 - Hostile : In legal sense, this doesn't refer to anything dangerous and doesn't allude to the squatter having used violent intentions to occupy your property.
 Instead, it relies on 3 distinct definitions:

 One, the law defines 'hostile' as a simple occupation.
-The trespasser does not have to be aware of the fact that the land or building belongs to someone else.
+The trespasser does not have to be aware of the fact that the land or property belongs to someone else.

 Two, the law also defines 'hostile' as awareness of trespassing.
 Here, the trespasser is required to know that their actions amount to a criminal offense.

 And lastly, the law defines 'hostile' as a good faith mistake.
-This assumes the trespasser is relying on an incorrect deed to occupy the land or building.
+This assumes the trespasser is relying on an incorrect deed to occupy the land or property.

 Continuous Possession : Also, a squatter is required to have lived in the property for an interrupted period of time.
-While different states have a different requirement in this regard, in Florida, the minimum period is 7 years.
-Here, uninterrupted means that the squatter may not leave the building or parcel of land for several weeks, months or even years and then still claim possession.
+While different states have a different requirement in this regard, in Florida, the minimum period for a squatter is 7 years.
+Here, uninterrupted means that the squatter may not leave the property or parcel of land for several weeks, months or even years and then still claim possession.

-Exclusive Possession : With this requirement, squatters who file for an adverse possession claim shouldn't be sharing the occupation or possession of the property with someone else.
+Exclusive Possession : With this legal requirement, squatters who file for an adverse possession claim shouldn't be sharing the occupation or possession of the property with other squatters.

 Open & Notorious : The occupation of the property must be obvious.
 The squatter shouldn't try to hide the fact that they live there.
 The actual property owner should also be able to tell that there is indeed someone living at their property.